srisha03/Titanic-Dataset-Ensemble-Models-Survival-Classification/README.md

 # Titanic-Dataset-Ensemble-Models-Survival-Classification
-Taking the titanic data set classification to the next level, experimenting with bagging, boosting and stacking
+Taking the titanic data set classification to the next level by experimenting with bagging, boosting and stacking